nvidia-riva/tutorials/deploy-eks.md

     1. **`values.yaml`**

-        * Set `riva.speechServices.[asr,nlp,tts]` to `true` or `false` as needed to enable or disable those services.
-For example, if only ASR is needed, then set the NLP and TTS values to `false`.
-        * In `modelRepoGenerator.ngcModelConfigs.[asr,nlp,tts]`, comment or uncomment specific models or languages as needed.
+        * In `modelRepoGenerator.ngcModelConfigs`, comment or uncomment specific models or languages, as needed.
         * Change `service.type` from `LoadBalancer` to `ClusterIP`.
 This directly exposes the service only to other services within the cluster, such as the proxy service to be installed below.

     2. **`templates/deployment.yaml`**